Starbucks new Protein Drinks launched: Complete Review of the New Menu

 Protein Cold Foam Chemistry

-The protein cold foam represents a more complex achievement, incorporating 15 grams of protein per serving while maintaining the light, airy texture that made Starbucks cold foam popular.
-The foam is created by blending cream with whey protein and comes in multiple flavors.
+The protein cold foam represents a more complex achievement, incorporating 15 g of protein per serving while maintaining the light, airy texture that made Starbucks cold foam popular.
+The foam is created by blending cream with whey protein and comes in multiple flavors:

 Banana (new exclusive flavor)